 Paris’ 150 year-old newspaper kiosk could be considered one of the most “charming” little features of its urban landscape.
 A nostalgic reminder of simpler and more romantic times, largely unchanged over the years since they first appeared in 1857 during Baron Haussmann’s renovation of Paris.
 Just like London’s iconic red telephone booth, the Parisian kiosk is regarded as a nice way to preserve some of the city’s history, but no longer quite as “relevant” to modern society.
-But here’s why that’s just not true– and why on the eve of the most crucial French elections in recent history, we need them more than ever.
+But here’s why that’s just not true– and why in the current political climate, we need them more than ever.

 There is a unique law that exists in France which requires all its newspaper kiosks to carry all newspaper titles.
 As a member of society, when you go to your local kiosk, you’ll see all the headlines, whether they’re from the left or right of political opinion– which is something we’re desperately lacking on the internet.
 In other words, by law, a Parisian kiosk cannot make the decision to only sell radical news, clickbait and cat videos, for example.